Noah-KS/Counter-JS/README.md

 ### ✅ 3 & 4.
 Calculator in Javascript / Calculator in React
 - **Description**: A calculator that can perform complex equations involving infinite operators, adhering to the order of operations (ex: 3 * 4 + 51 / 3 - 3).

-### ⚡ 5 & 6.
-Form Validation in Javascript / Form Validation in React
+### ✅ 5 & 6.
+Form Validation in Javascript / Form Validation with Progress Bar in React
+- **Description**: A sign-up form with checks in place and responsive color change feedback (green for valid/red for invalid).
+Also has a progress bar based on the number of fields completed.

-### 🔴 7 & 8.
+### ⚡ 7 & 8.
 COVID Statistics Database in Javascript / COVID Statistics Database in React

 ### 🔴 9 & 10.
 Menu Ordering Website in Javascript / Menu Ordering Website in React